f-t-s/al-folio/_projects/cgd.markdown

 This property holds for all orders (linear, quadratic, cubic etc.) of polynomial approximation.\\
 For single agent problems given in an arbitrary coordinate system this is clearly a desirable feature, but do we want this invariance for competitive optimization?

-For insance, $$A$$ could be a permutation matrix that takes a decision variable under the control of $$x$$ and swap it for a decision variable under the control of $$y$$.
+For instance, $$A$$ could be a permutation matrix that takes a decision variable under the control of $$x$$ and swaps it for a decision variable under the control of $$y$$.
 This is **not** just a different way to represent the same problem but may be a drastically different game.
-Therefore, we do **not** want to be invariant to this transformation and the invariances built in of first, second, third, etc. order approximations is a severe limitation.
+Therefore, we do **not** want to be invariant to this transformation and having this invariance built into the first, second, third, etc. order approximations is a severe limitation.

 <div class="img_row">
     <img class="col one left" src="{{ site.baseurl }}/assets/img/queenblack.png" alt="" title="Black queen white bishop"/>